 In essence, these documents were used to signify the shipper’s verification that all goods were “shipped in good order” when they entered the ship’s cargo hold and as a method to ensure that the shipmaster — the person in charge of transporting the goods — kept them that way.

 Here's a photo of a bill of lading dating back to 1802.
-This BOL was drafted to record the receipt of “One Trunk” from New York City to the port of Georgetown with Secretary of State James Madison as the consignee.
+This BOL was drafted to record the receipt of “One Trunk” from New York City to the port of Georgetown with Secretary of State James Madison listed as the consignee.

 This photo was taken from: https://research.mysticseaport.org/item/l006405/l006405-c006/

 As you can see, the bill of lading is a document that has been central to the shipment of goods from port city to port city, in some form or another, for centuries.
-It’s touched the lives of monarchs, founding fathers and every single business since its initial employment in the 13th century.
+It’s touched the lives of monarchs, founding fathers and every single business since its initial adoption in the 13th century.

 Why is The Bill of Lading Important When Shipping Freight?

-No freight can be transported without the proper bill of lading associated with it.
+No load can be transported without the proper bill of lading associated with it.
 Not only does the bill of lading create a record of the freight’s condition, quantity, starting point and destination, but the BOL also serves three key functions that promote its necessity to this process further.

 These functions are: